simon-says-test/notifications-example/README.md

 - Reason
 ```

 The notification service stores a predefined notification template associated to the Appointment Cancelled event.
-On generating a new notification, the notificaiton template is retrieved from the store, it’s notification body is interpolated with the event data, and stored with the user id.
+On generating a new notification, the notificaiton template is retrieved from the store, the notification body is interpolated with the event data, and then stored with the user id.
 The notification service can return back notifications for a given user id.

 ---